 This program has additional costs for uniform, personal equipment and supplies.
 Information regarding the uniform may be found on the EMT webpages.
 Required equipment: stethoscope, safety goggles, mask and watch.

-All EMT students must complete a physical exam, blood tests, immunizations, TB tests, and background check.
+All EMT students must complete a physical exam, blood tests, immunizations, TB tests, background check and drug test.

 All EMT students must have a current American Heart Association Healthcare Provider(BLS) card that is valid for the entire course.
 (CPR card)

-All students are required to obtain a Fire and Life Safety card (aka Fire Card).
+All students are required to obtain a Healthcare Fire Safety card (aka Fire Card).
 College of the Canyons offers this classes through our Community Education Department.

 CANYONS AT A GLANCE